Travis Konecny: Professional

 Konecny scored his first career hat trick in the second game of the 2020–21 season, lifting the Flyers to a 5–2 win over the Penguins.
 After opening the season with five goals in as many games, however, Konecny entered a slump, with only four shots in the next seven matches.
 When the Flyers suffered an outbreak of the COVID-19 virus, Konecny was removed from play on February 14.
 He returned on March 2, playing on the fourth line with Raffl and Connor Bunnaman, and scored his first goal in nine games on March 6.
 While he followed his 12-game goalless drought in March with a scoring surge in April and more consistent offensive play through the end of the season, Konecny was one of several younger Flyers who saw a noticeable downturn in the 2020–21 season.
 He played in 50 games of the truncated 56-game season, recording 11 goals and 34 points in the process.
 Unlike the other players diagnosed with COVID-19, Konecny's production increased after he recovered from the virus, rising from 0.67 to 0.80 points per game.

 On July 25, 2024, the Flyers signed Konecny to an eight-year, $70 million contract extension.
+By mid January 2026, during the 2025–26 season Konecny had 38 points with 14 goals and 24 assists and a +14 rating in 42 games, and had played in a streak of 143 games before receiving an upper body injury during a game against the Toronto Maple Leafs and being considered a day-to-day status.
+After returning to practice a few days later, Konecny took a puck to his knee resulting in him ending practice.